mermaid-js/mermaid/packages/mermaid/src/docs/syntax/flowchart.md

 ### An invisible link

-This can be a useful tool in some instances where you want to alter the default positining of a node.
+This can be a useful tool in some instances where you want to alter the default positioning of a node.

 ```mermaid-example
 flowchart LR